 Greetings from someone perhaps rather like yourself, one who's worn several "hats" over the decades and—like most people living in the world—faced a variety of challenges.
 So I understand all too well that events and circumstances sometimes fail to meet expectations and/or hopes.
 In fact, to support seasoned women such as ourselves in creating the lives they want, I trained and became certified as a life and also divorce coach.

-However, just think of me as someone in your corner, an ally to lend a hand as you navigate the shoals of aging.
+However, just think of me as someone in your corner, an ally as you navigate the aging process.
 For example, I can support you in (a) getting clear about your present circumstances, (b) sorting out what needs to be done or how you want things to be, (c) planning how to make that happen, and then (d) getting from here to there.

 The website serves two purposes: one is to share some of the things I've learned myself over a lifetime, in case any of those might be useful to others; the other is to provide a means of contacting me.
 But

-whether or not you'd like to book a session or two, feel free to explore the
+whether or not you decide to schedule some coaching, feel free to explore the

 site as much as you wish.